And I Love You So (song)

-"And I Love You So" is a popular song written by folk singer and guitarist Don McLean and released on his 1970 debut album, Tapestry.
-Its chorus features an unusual rhyming scheme for a popular song: A-B-B-A versus the usual A-B-C (or A)-B.
+"And I Love You So" is a song written by folk singer and guitarist Don McLean and released on his 1970 debut album, Tapestry.
+Its verses feature an unusual rhyming scheme for a popular song: ABBA versus the usual AB(C or A)B. The song was the B-side to McLean's debut single "Castles in the Air", released in January 1971.
+In 1973, "And I Love You So" was released as an A-side with "If We Try" as its B-side on United Artists Records.

 Perry Como recording

 "And I Love You So" was a 1973 hit for singer Perry Como on his RCA Victor album of the same name, And I Love You So, reaching No. 29 on the Billboard Hot 100 chart.
-It would be the last of his many popular recordings, dating back to 1943, to reach the Top 40.
-It also spent one week at No. 1 on the easy listening chart.
-It reached No. 2 in South Africa and in Britain, the record reached No. 3 on the UK Singles Chart on RCA Records and remained on the chart for 35 weeks (the longest of his hits in the UK).
+It would be the last of his many popular recordings, dating back to 1943, to reach the top 40.
+It also spent one week at No. 1 on the Easy Listening chart.
+It reached No. 2 in South Africa and No. 3 on the UK Singles Chart on RCA Records and remained on the chart for 35 weeks (the longest of his hits in the UK).

-Como also recorded a Spanish version, titled Y te quiero así.
+Como also recorded a Spanish version, titled "Y te quiero así".